 While Sections 3 and 4 presented plugin rules for semantic security definitions, this section illustrates how syntactic, type-based analysis techniques can be integrated and beneficially exploited.
-We provide two additional plugins for the combining calculus: one to integrate the security type system proposed in [BC01] and one to integrate the security type system from [SS00].
+We provide two additional plugins for the combining calculus: one to integrate the security type system proposed in [6] and one to integrate the security type system from [29].
 When introducing the second type system, we also illustrate the possibility to integrate transforming type systems.
 Such type systems may generate a secure program from a given, possibly insecure program.
 Additionally, we show how to combine transforming and non-transforming analysis techniques.

-5.1 Plugin : Boudol and Castellani's Security Type System
+5.1 Plugin: Boudol and Castellani's Security Type System

-In [BC01] Boudol and Castellani propose a type system that does not generally reject programs containing loops with high guards, unlike the type systems in, e.g., [SS00] or [SV98].
-The type judgments are of the form $\Gamma \vdash C : (\tau, \sigma) \ cmd$, where C is a command, τ and σ are security labels, and the context Γ is a mapping from variables to security labels.
+In [6] Boudol and Castellani propose a type system that does not generally reject programs containing loops with high guards, unlike the type systems in, e.g., [29] or [31].
+The type judgments are of the form $\Gamma \vdash C : (\tau, \sigma)$ cmd, where C is a command, τ and σ are security labels, and the context Γ is a mapping from variables to security labels.
 In the type judgment, τ is a lower bound for the level of the variables to which assignments are made in C, and σ is an upper bound for the security levels occurring in the guards of loops and conditionals in C. After adapting the typing rules to our language, fixing a variable labeling and the induced context Γ , we obtain the following result:

 Theorem 8.
-Let C be a command.
+Let C be a command that always terminates.
 If $\Gamma \vdash C : (\tau, \sigma)$ cmd can be derived for some security labels τ and σ , then C is possibilistic low secure.1

-We obtain the plugin rule depicted at the right.
-The combining calculus extended by this rule is $[T{BC}] \frac{\Gamma \vdash C : (\tau, \sigma) \ cmd}{C \vdash bls}$ sound due to Theorem 8.
+For programs that always terminate we obtain the plugin rule depicted to the right.
+The combining calculus extended by this rule is sound due to Theorem 8. $[\mathbf{T}{BC}] \frac{\Gamma \vdash C : (\tau, \sigma) \ cmd}{\vdash \mathsf{bls}(C)}$

-5.2 Plugin : Sabelfeld and Sand's Security Type System
+5.2 Plugin: Sabelfeld and Sand's Security Type System

-In [SS00] Sabelfeld and Sands propose a transforming type system approximating the strong security condition.
-Its judgments are of the form $V \hookrightarrow V' : Sl$, where V is the program to be checked, V' a transformation of the program, and Slis the type of V'.
+In [29] Sabelfeld and Sands propose a transforming type system approximating the strong security condition.
+Its judgments are of the form $V \hookrightarrow V' : Sl$, where V is the program to be checked, V' a transformation of the program, and Sl is the type of V'.
 The type contains auxiliary information that is used for the transformation of the program.
 They provide the following theorem:

-Theorem 9 ([SS00]).
-Whenever $V \hookrightarrow V' : Sl$, then $V' \cong_L V'$.
+Theorem 9 ([29]).
+Whenever

+$$V \hookrightarrow V' : Sl$$

+, then $V' \cong_L V'$.

 That is, when the type check succeeds, then the transformed program is strongly secure.
-To integrate plugins for transforming type systems we extend the combining calculus with the transforming rules in Figure 5.2.
-The intuition of the judgment $C \hookrightarrow C' \vdash$ bls is that the program C is transformed into the possibilistic low secure program C'.
-The rules [MIX1] and [MIX2] permit the combination of transforming as well as non-transforming analysis techniques.
-The first one relies on the fact that a possibilistic low secure program can be securely transformed into itself.
+To integrate plugins for transforming type systems we extend the combining calculus with the transforming rules in Figure 7.
+The intuition of the judgment $\vdash C \hookrightarrow \mathsf{bls}(C')$ is that the program C is transformed into the possibilistic